- Donations to the Bath Half Marathon Fund

 Each year we highlight the invaluable work of a number of charities.
-Our 2017 Lead Race Charity was Cancer Research UK.
-Dorothy House Hospice Care were our Local Race Charity, and CRUK Kids and Teens were our Family Fun Run Charity.
+Our 2018 Lead Race Charity is Alzheimer’s Society.
+The Bath Action Against Child Poverty Campaign is our Local Race Charity, and the Bath Half Marathon Community Fund is our Family Fun Run Charity.

 OFFICIAL RACE CHARITIES

-Around 30% of half marathon entries in the 2018 Bath Half Marathon will be reserved for our official race charities (25% in 2016, 22% in 2015).
+Around 30% of half marathon entries in the 2018 Bath Half Marathon will be reserved for our official race charities (25% in 2017).
 Runners can apply for a reserved charity place by application direct to one of our official race charities, in return for a commitment from you to fundraise for their charity.
 Many charities offer training and fundraising support, running vests and race day hospitality in return for your fundraising commitment.

 Some of our race charities also provide us with volunteers to work on the event, in return for a donation from us to the charity.
 This is an opportunity for non-runners to get involved in the event, whilst also supporting your chosen charity.

 FUNDRAISING BY ‘OWN PLACE’ RUNNERS

 In addition to the reserved places available through our Official Race Charities we are delighted that nearly 40% of our ‘own place’ runners, who obtained their entries by registering direct through our general public scheme, chose to raise money for charity.